RobertApikyan/LifecycleMvp/README.md

 ## LifecycleMvp

-It's conviniant to write android applications with MVP arcitecture, because it's simple and lightweight.
+It's convenient to write android applications with MVP architecture, because it's simple and lightweight.

-LifeycleMvp is implementation of [AbstractMvp](https://github.com/RobertApikyan/AbstractMvp) with [Android Arcitecture Components](https://developer.android.com/topic/libraries/architecture/).
+LifecycleMvp is implementation of [AbstractMvp](https://github.com/RobertApikyan/AbstractMvp) with [Android Arcitecture Components](https://developer.android.com/topic/libraries/architecture/).
 [AbstractMvp](https://github.com/RobertApikyan/AbstractMvp) framework solves a number of issues related with classic MVP implementation.
 Read more about AbstractMvp [here](https://github.com/RobertApikyan/AbstractMvp).

 #### Let's try it on a ColorApp ...